 Harvard Global Health Institute's Faculty Director, Dr. Ashish Jha's reflections on his work with the VA.
 He writes: "The VA, or the Department of Veterans Affairs as it is officially known, is the branch of the US government responsible for serving those who have served our nation in the armed forces.
 In that role, it’s one of the largest health care providers in the nation.
-Read more about VA health system is a ‘living reflection’ of our history
+Despite all of its challenges, the VA represents our collective commitment to providing the care due to those who have… Read more about VA health system is a ‘living reflection’ of our history

 "It’s time to consider cities as the central organizing principle for protecting human health", says Dr. Ashish Jha, in a recent op-ed in the South China Morning Post.
 Dr. Jha is the Director of Harvard Global Health Institute.
 This piece is based on his remarks at the Philanthropy for Better Cities Forum in Hong Kong on September 22, 2016.

 Muhammad Ali Pate, former Minister of State for Health of Nigeria, spoke at the Harvard T.H.
 Chan School of Public Health as part of the Voices in Leadership series with Ashish Jha, faculty director of the Harvard Global Health Institute, on September 8, 2016.